TacoBadger/Video-Game-Sales-Project-3/README.md

 The query will return 16,328 rows with 11 columns.

-## Checking Unique columns and values
+## Checking unique columns and values
 Checking the rows columns for unique variables that can be really nice to plot.

 In this example we will select unique values and check columns we want to work with.